 Aaron Blecha, artist and animator: "A simple, mysterious, terrifying design.
-With stripped-down cold colour palette, bold graphic ice forms, and a back lit character in winter gear, the poster only hints at what the movie is about and what The Thing is, does or even looks like.
+With its stripped-down, cold colour palette, bold graphic ice forms, and backlit character in winter gear, the poster only hints at what the movie is about and what The Thing is, does or even looks like.
 It follows the old rule of not showing the creature and lets your imagination do the work.
-But once you've experienced the film, you realise how perfect the poster design is.
-An inspiration."
+But once you've experienced the film, you realise how perfect the poster design is."

 05. Back to the Future

 Back to the Future was, and remains, the people's sci-fi.
-Aimed at ordinary folks rather than sci-fi geeks, the suburban time-travel trilogy has maintained its popularity down the generations and still doesn't look dated (although we may be disappointed by the lack of available hoverboards once 2015 swings around...).
+Aimed at ordinary folks rather than sci-fi geeks, the suburban time-travel trilogy has maintained its popularity down the generations and, although not all its predictions proved correct, still doesn't look dated.

 This seminal design for the first film, by the king of iconic movie posters Drew Struzan, was cleverly recycled for the next two, with the Doc standing behind Marty for II, and then joined by his love interest, Clara, for III.